-21. [LO 2] Compare and contrast the differences between computing depreciation expense for tangible personal property and depreciation expense for real property under both the regular tax and alternative tax systems.
+20. [LO 2] Compare and contrast the differences between computing depreciation expense for tangible personal property and depreciation expense for real property under both the regular tax and alternative tax systems.

 MACRS allows the 200% DB method to be used whereas AMT requires the 150% DB method to be used for tangible personal property.
 Both MACRS and AMT require the straight-line method for real property.
 Therefore, the AMT adjustment for tangible personal property is the difference between depreciation calculated under the 200% DB and the 150% DB methods.
 There is no AMT adjustment required for real property.
-For taxpayers that elect either the 150% DB or straight-line method for tangible personal property.
+For taxpayers that elect either the 150% DB or straight-line method for tangible personal property there is no AMT adjustment required with respect to that property.

-22. [LO 3] Discuss why a small business might be able to deduct a greater percentage of the assets it places in service during the year than a larger business.
+21. [LO 3] Discuss why a small business might be able to deduct a greater percentage of the assets it places in service during the year than a larger business.